vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1111
 Hail thee, aniccham, the soft flower!
 The damsel I dote is softer than thee! *
-JN
+(J. Narayanaswamy)

 1112
 O heart, why get distracted seeing common flowers
 And match them with her eyes! *
-PS, VS
+(P.S.
+Sundaram), (V.V.S.
+Aiyar)

 1113
 She has a slender frame, pearly smile, fragrant breath, Lancet eyes and bamboo shoulders. *
-KK, JN
+(K. Kannan), (J. Narayanaswamy)

 1114
 Unable to match the eyes of this jewel,
 Lilies droop down earthwards in shame.
-KK, KV
+(K. Kannan), KV

 1115
 The solemn drums will blare if her waist is crushed
 By the aniccham she wore with its stalk. *
-JN
+(J. Narayanaswamy)
 Yes
 1116
 The perplexed stars are all over the place,
 Unable to tell the moon from her face.
-NV, PS
+(N.V.K.
+Ashraf), (P.S.
+Sundaram)

 1117
 Are there spots on my love’s face
 Like the spots on the shining moon?
-NV, SB
+(N.V.K.
+Ashraf), ( Shuddhananda Bharatiar)
 Yes
 1118
 Hail O moon!
 If you could also shine as my love’s face, You too I shall love. *
-PS
+(P.S.
+Sundaram)

 1119
 O moon, if you imitate my flower-eyed jewel’s face, Stop revealing thyself to all.
-NV
+(N.V.K.
+Ashraf)

 1120
 Even aniccham flower and swan's down
 Are as nerunji fruit to my maidens’ feet. *
- VS
+ (V.V.S.
+Aiyar)
 Yes

 Notes:
 1115. aniccham – a flower known for its delicate nature.
 The idea here is that a woman’s waist is so delicate that it can’t even bear the weight of a delicate flower like aniccham if it is worn without removing its stalk.
 1117.
 This couplet may look simple but has been translated differently.
-The word “அறுவாய்” has been usually taken to mean “variable, changing or inconstant” [PS, SB] and thereby interpreted by many as “waning and waxing moon” [JN, KK, GU, MS].
+The word “அறுவாய்” has been usually taken to mean “variable, changing or inconstant” [(P.S.
+Sundaram), ( Shuddhananda Bharatiar)] and thereby interpreted by many as “waning and waxing moon” [(J. Narayanaswamy), (K. Kannan), (G.U.
+Pope), (M.S.
+Poornalingam Pillai)].
 However, the very next word “நிறைந்த” [which means “filled with”] clearly implies that this word means the ‘spots or craters’ on the moon [“அறு” can mean “break, crack, split” and “வாய்” “mouth”].
 Though the couplets in Kural are usually discrete and independent of each other, there are occasions – especially in division “LOVE” – where the succeeding ones appear in sequence [chapter 132 is a fine example].
 Here it appears that the preceding couplet 1116 compares the lady’s face to the moon, with even the stars being unable to differentiate the two.
 This couplet takes the love’s face a step further and attempts to differentiate the two.
 Perhaps this is what is implied here: “Even the shining moon has spots of craters, but none on my love’s face”.
 Commentator Manakkudavar’s gives a fitting explanation.
 He says: “இவள் முகத்து மறுவில்லை யாதலான், அது மதியோடு ஒவ்வாது என்று கூறியது”.
 1120.
 Simply, it means: “Even flower petals and down feathers are prickly to my damsel’s feet”.
 Flower aniccham is known for its softness and the fruit nerunji for its thorns.

 113